OrhanGaziBarak1/Number-Guess-Game/README.md

 # Number Guess Game
- The Number guessing game coded with C language and it was my homework.
+ The number guessing game coded with C language and it was my homework.

 The game creates a random number which is numbers' are different and which is greater than 10^4 and smaller than 10^10.